Received a tax refund? Consider the following five ideas to stretch your dollars further.

-- Start a savings goal – Whether your goal is a summer vacation or buying a house, having a tangible goal makes savings more real and attainable.
+Start a savings goal – Whether your goal is a summer vacation or buying a house, having a tangible goal makes savings more real and attainable.
 The Piggy Bank feature In the Money Network Mobile App* makes it easy to set aside money.
 You can add up to three Piggy Banks in your App* and even set up automatic transfers from future deposits.

-- Build your emergency fund – If you have an emergency fund, use this lump sum to increase it for when that emergency hits.
-If you don’t have one, open one in a way you’re unlikely to use the money for a non-emergency.
+Build your emergency fund – If you have an emergency fund, use this lump sum to increase it for when that emergency hits.
+If you don’t have one, open one in a way you’re unlikely to use for a non-emergency.

 Open a retirement account – If you’re a millennial, retirement may seem like it’s never going to happen.
 But planning for retirement today makes the inevitable a lot easier.
 If you invest a $2,000 tax refund in an index fund at age 29, in 30 years it will grow to $20,400 (assuming the stock market continues its average 8 percent annual growth).

 Pay down student loan debt - It can be hard to move forward with student loan debt hanging over your head and only a small percentage of borrowers will ever qualify for loan forgiveness.
 Paying down student loan debt will brighten your financial future.